 The trapezius muscle actually considered to be just as much of a muscle related to the back as it is the neck.
 Only a small portion of this muscle integrates with the neck.
 Deep in perspective to the trapezius muscle, the splenius capitis is a particularly wide muscle.

-.
+NECK MUSCLES FUNCTIONSOriginating at the seventh cervical and the first six thoracic vertebrates, the semispinalis capitis can traced up to the its insertion point on the occipital bone.
 The contraction of one of these very broad and wide muscles creates rotation of the head while contraction of both muscles together creates the similar rise in the head as the splenius capitis.
 These muscles are known to work cohesively when elongating the neck.

 The longissimus capitis is much longer, almost resembling a strap, and can be traced from its origination among the upper five thoracic vertebrates and the lower four cervical vertebrates to its insertion point, the mastoid process of the temporal bone.
-The longissimus capitis is responsible for mild and slight rotations of the head, bending the head from one side to the other, or extension
+The longissimus capitis is responsible for mild and slight rotations of the head, bending the head from one side to the other, or extension of the head.